This advice applies to Scotland. Change country

 If you have no money to spare to pay off your debts, your creditors may agree to write off your debt.
 They may even agree to stop action against you altogether but this is unusual.

-To find out how to work out if you've got money to pay off your debts, see How to sort out your debts.
+To find out how to work out if you've got money to pay off your debts, see Work out what you can afford to pay.

 Your creditors are only likely to agree to write off your debt in exceptional circumstances.
 If you have a low income and your situation is particularly difficult and unlikely to get better they may write them off.